 Choose Halo Overhead Doors

-At Halo Overhead Doors, we have a vast collection of high-quality doors and are confident that you’ll find the door that’s perfect for your home.
+At Halo Overhead Doors, we have a vast collection of high-quality residential garage doors and are confident that you’ll find the door that’s perfect for your home.
 Here are some examples of the collections we offer:

 - Clopay® COACHMAN® Collection: If you’re looking for a faux wood garage door, make sure to browse this collection of doors, which have a durable steel core on the inside and a beautiful, natural-looking wood cladding overlay on the outside.

 - CANYON RIDGE® Collection: If you have a traditional home, check out this collection of classic steel carriage garage doors, which feature an ULTRA-GRAIN® finish that makes them look and feel like real wood.